-The expense and risk of a dog bite lawsuit provide both parties with reasons to consider settlement.
-The dog owner can avoid the chance that a jury might award an absurdly large judgment to the victim and the person who was bitten may need to receive compensation quickly in order to cover the costs of their medical treatment.
-Whether settlement is right for you depends on the facts of your individual situation, but the following article reviews the basic points of consideration involved in most dog bite lawsuits.
+The expense and risk of a dog bite lawsuit give both parties reasons to consider settlement.
+The dog owner can avoid the risk that a jury might award a large judgment to the victim and the person who was bitten may need to receive compensation quickly to cover the costs of medical care.

 The amount of damages is the most common sticking point in dog bite lawsuit settlements.
-There are two kinds of compensatory damages that are typically claimed by the plaintiff:
+Two kinds of compensatory damages are typically claimed by the plaintiff: